skytable/skytable/CONTRIBUTING.md

 * `libcore` : This contains function, structs, ... used by both the `cli` and the `server`
 * `server` : This contains code for the main database server

+### Branches
+The `next` branch is the _kind of_ stable branch which contains the latest changes.
+However, for most purposes, you should always download the sources from the tags.
+Usually, when a feature is worked on, the work will be done on a separate branch, and then it will be merged into next.

 ## Steps

 1. Fork the repository